team751/2013HardwareTests/Shooter_A_EncoderTest/README.markdown

 ### 2: Powered shooter testing ###

+Ensure that the robot has a fully charged battery installed.

 Enable the robot.
 Gradually push joystick 1 forward (or maybe pull it backwards) to run the motor for shooter wheel 1.
 Verify that this motion makes the wheel turn in the right direction to shoot a disk.
 Look at the encoder rate measurements